mat-0/cheltenham-open-data/_pages/flood-warnings.md

 ## Latest

 <!-- flood_marker starts -->
+- Flood alert: Tidal River Avon at Bristol, Pill and Shirehampton
+- High tides today may lead to flooding.
+Flooding is possible from 17:45 to 19:45 this evening and 06:15 to 08:15 tomorrow morning The detailed tidal forecast for those who use it is for a peak level at Avonmouth.
+The first forecast high water is at  18:45 on 05/11/2025 with a level of 7.57 mAODN with  Easterly force 4 winds. winds.
+The second forecast high water is at  07:15 on 06/11/2025 with a level of 7.57 mAODN with South Easterly force 3 winds. (mAODN is height above average sea level.)
+Further flooding is possible until Friday Evening due to high spring tides.
+Locations most affected will be low lying land and roads near rivers or on the coast.
+We are closing flood gates .
+Avoid coastal roads, which may be flooded .
+This message will be updated by 1:45PM on 06 November 2025 or as the situation changes.

 - Flood alert: River Wye in Herefordshire
 - Rising river levels this evening may lead to flooding.